-You'll explore the wildlife-rich riparian zone along the banks of the Sarapiqui River for the great green macaw, an endangered species that depends on the Dipteryx tree, one of the emergent trees commonly found here, for feeding and nesting.
+You'll explore the wildlife-rich riparian zone along the banks of the Sarapiqui River for the great green macaw, an endangered species that feed almost exclusively on the almonds of the almendro tree (Dipteryx panamensis) commonly found here.
+Meander the walkways at your lodge and look for poison dart frogs, millipedes, and many bird species.
+Enjoy your early morning coffee at the fruit feeding station to see who will make an appearance!

-Visit La Selva Biological Station, one of the world's most important sites for tropical ecosystem research.
-Each year, many scientists and students from some 25 countries come here to study tropical ecology - perhaps you will run into scientists along the trails conducting their studies.
-La Selva is home to more than 420 bird species, 500 butterfly species, 120 mammal species, 55 snake species, and hosts a variety of different tree species on its 4,000 acres of old-growth and disturbed tropical wet forest.
-Paco grew up nearby and used to work as a naturalist in this area, so he knows it very well.
-La Selva is the most likely place to find any of three species of tinamous in Costa Rica, plus woodpeckers, aracaris, tanagers, rufous motmot, trogons, caciques, purplethroated fruitcrow, and snowy cotinga.
+Visit La Selva Biological Station, one of the world's most important sites for tropical ecosystem research where scientists and students come from around the world to study tropical ecology.
+La Selva is home to more than 420 bird species, 500 butterfly species, 120 mammal species, 55 snake species, and hosts a variety tree species on its 4,000 acres of old growth and disturbed tropical wet forest.
+Paco knows this area very well from spending his youth here and working as a naturalist.
+La Selva is the most likely place to find any of three species of tinamous in Costa Rica, plus woodpeckers, aracaris, tanagers, rufous motmot, trogons, caciques, purple-throated fruitcrow, and snowy cotinga.
 Also look out for peccaries (wild pig), agoutis, coatis, sloths, and the monkeys that frequent this area.